 The optimum conditions are warm (12-20C) and humid (>95% relative humidity) weather.
 Very hot temperatures (>25C) can also inhibit disease spread.

-In mild seasons symptoms can occur in winter barley during autumn and winter, although severity may be reduced by frost.
+In mild seasons, symptoms can occur in winter barley during autumn and winter, although severity may be reduced by frost.

-Spring barley is most affected at leaf emergence and tillering, but symptoms can develop as early as growth stage 11 (first leaf unfolded).
+There are still some susceptible varieties though (such as Golden Promise), which are most affected at leaf emergence and tillering, but symptoms can develop as early as growth stage 11 (first leaf unfolded).

 Growing a susceptible variety (rated 5 or less) increases mildew risk.
 Risk is higher in rapidly growing, dense crops treated with high levels of nitrogen fertiliser.